WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 2023-10-27 12:33:19 (14,8 MB/s) - «latest.tar.gz» guardado [23465047/23465047]

-Then, we’ll uncompress the file and copy the files into the DocumentRoot of our VirtualHost:
+Next, we will uncompress the file and copy its contents into the DocumentRoot of our VirtualHost:

 javiercruces@IWEB:~$ sudo mkdir /var/www/wordpress/